suspex0/ProxyJect/README.md

 ### What it can be used for ?
 ProxyJect main usage is to inject dll files in to games for gamehacking.
 By bypassing features of common anti-cheats systems.
-Last but not least ProxyJect can be used to bypass handle access-rights restrictions and/or to inject debugging tools in to malware/viruses.
+Last but not least ProxyJect can be used to bypass handle access-rights restrictions and/or to inject debugging tools in to malware or viruses.

 #### Examples for benefits to a normal injection:
 1. The injector cant be detected by any signature based detections because its not running anymore while the real injection takes place.